IRC-compliant lumber estimates for studs, plates, headers and openings.

 Header size depends on the span (opening width) and whether the wall is load-bearing:

-For 2×6 exterior walls, headers are typically doubled with a ½" OSB spacer to match wall thickness.
-For garage doors wider than 10 feet, a triple 2×12 or engineered LVL beam is required.
-Our calculator sizes headers automatically based on IRC R602.7.
+For 2×6 exterior walls, headers are typically built up with spacers or insulation to match wall thickness.
+For garage doors wider than 10 feet, a triple 2×12 or engineered LVL beam is typically required.
+Our calculator sizes headers automatically based on IRC R602.7 for its selected simplified load case.

 King studs run the full height of the wall—from bottom plate to top plate—on each side of a window or door opening.
 They provide the primary lateral support for the opening.